 Students must earn a minimum of 70% in each course module.
 Class projects and exams will be administered.
-Participants must achieve a score of 75% or better in the overall program to earn the JMU Paralegal Certificate.
+Participants must achieve a score of 75% or better in the overall program to earn the JMU Paralegal Studies certificate.

 JMU’s Paralegal Studies certificate is not ABA approved, as many ABA-approved programs are two-year associate degrees at community colleges.
 Typically, ABA-approved programs of study are ideally suited for students who do not meet the education or professional work experience required to enroll in post-secondary paralegal certificates.